Community garden to help solve food insecurity

 “As well as helping them understand how much work it takes,” Brad Olson said.

-They will also hold a class in the fall with their human sciences educator on how to can and preserve food to carry through the winter.
+They will hold a class in the fall with their human sciences educator on how to can and preserve food to carry through the winter as well.

 The ISU students also contacted the food banks in Osage, Riceville and St. Ansgar.
 Any excess produce will be donated to the food banks, and there will be education at those sites.
 Another goal is to promote local sourcing of food.

-There will also be educational programs about the safe handling of food at the community garden, which will have both English and Spanish signage.
+In addition, there will be educational programs about the safe handling of food at the community garden, which will have both English and Spanish signage.

 Funding